Datron/CarouselRecyclerView/README.md

 ```
 # Implementation

 CarouselRecyclerView requires you to define the behaviour and layout of your view holder and recycler view adapter.
 It works with custom layouts.
+Check out this example implementation here: [app example](https://github.com/Datron/CarouselRecyclerView/tree/master/app/src/main/java/com/datron/carouselrecyclerview)

 Steps to implement CarouselRecyclerView
 - Implement the standard RecyclerView.ViewHolder (within your recycler view adapter)